SuzeShardlow/Unscramble/README.md

 This game demonstrates my capability to create a JavaScript game with HTML and CSS so that the user can play it in the browser.

-## The game
+## The Game

 The game board consists of 16 positions and 15 tiles in a 4x4 grid.
 Depending on the mode, the tiles bear either a number or a letter.

 The aim of the game is to move the tiles around the board so that they appear in numerical or alphabetical order, with the empty space in the bottom right.

-Tiles can only be moved if they touch the empty space.
+Tiles can only be moved if they are touching the empty space.

 ## Planning